wevote/WeVoteServer/README_API_INSTALL.md

 As configured in github, only errors get written to the log.
 Logging has five levels: CRITICAL, ERROR, INFO, WARN, DEBUG.
 It works as a hierarchy (i.e. INFO picks up all messages logged as INFO, ERROR and CRITICAL), and when logging we specify the level assigned to each message.
-You can change this to info items by changing this:
+You can change this to info items by changing the LOG_FILE_LEVEL variable in the config/environment_variables.json file to "INFO".

-    LOG_FILE_LEVEL = logging.INFO

 ## Set up GeoIP